 You just need to make the choice to give it.
 If you genuinely have no idea how your spouse would want to spend time with you, ask.
 Seriously, just ask.
 Even the act of asking is sacrificial and loving.
 It’s a great start to connecting with your spouse this season.

-We are praying that there will be a whole lotta time wrapped up under the tree this year!!
+We are praying that there will be TONS of time wrapped up under the tree this year!!